iamspark1e/vite-plugin-auto-mpa-html/README.md

 ## Limitation

 - Nested folder is __NOT SUPPORTED__.
 Your entries should just be placed under your `scanDir` folder.
-Deeper entries will not be scanned.
-(Due to duplicate reasons)
+Deeper files which is named as `entryName` will not be treated as entry file.
+(Because we copied every entry's template to the root folder for production build.
+Support nested folder may cause unpredictable error.)

+- Env files is only supported in root folder (same level as `vite.config.js`), env-per-entry is __NOT SUPPORTED__.

 ## Vite native features